clivetong/Talks/QuickDiveIntoNoSQL/README.md

 #### It's all about the clustering

-- read replicas, but typically one leader node
+- Read replicas, but typically one leader node
-  - ie leaders-followers, master-slave in older literature
+  - ie leader-followers

-- data size grows, and we can only vertically scale so much
+- Data size grows, and we can only vertically scale so much
-  - then you have to shard
-  - typically this requires work from the application
+  - then you have to shard and typically this requires work from the application

-- Horizontally - entities into different machines
+    - horizontally - entities into different machines

-- Vertically - a slice through the data
+    - vertically - a slice through the data

 ---